 Michael Sayman says, “The Internet is one of the best options anyone can have at their disposal to learn.”
 Another teen tech entrepreneur featured on KWHS, Jake Coppinger, said something similar: “Mine the Internet, and teach yourself what is missing from school.”
 Do you agree with their approach to self-teaching and following their passions?
 Why or why not?

-Why do you think Sayman has been so successful?
+Why do you think Michael has been so successful?

 What did you learn from this article about personal finance?
 How might that better prepare you for your future?